Brett Gray RanchEight-Month Ranching Apprenticeship in Rush, Colorado

 Health Insurance: The ranching lifestyle has inherent dangers.
 While personal health insurance is not required to participate in the apprenticeship program, it is strongly encouraged.
 The ranch carries Workman's Compensation to cover injuries incurred on the job.
 But if the apprentice is injured on his or her day off, gets sick, or has or develops chronic conditions like allergies, these types of issues should be covered by personal health insurance.

 Ranch Vehicles: Some l of the ranch vehicles have standard transmissions.
 Apprentices will need to know how to drive stick-shift.
 Previous experience with backing up trailers is not required, but greatly appreciated.

 Personal Vehicle: While there are no instances (or very few) when an apprentice would be asked to use a personal vehicle around the ranch, the apprentice will need the flexibility of his or her own vehicle in order to run personal errands such as purchasing groceries and travel on days off.

-Living at the Brett Gray Ranch: The Brett Gray Ranch is located 60 miles from Colorado Springs, Colorado to the west and 50 miles to the south of Limon, Colorado The climate is arid, with summer highs of ninety degrees and cool nights.
+Living at the Brett Gray Ranch: The Brett Gray Ranch is located 60 miles from Colorado Springs, Colorado to the east and 50 miles to the south of Limon, Colorado The climate is arid, with summer highs of ninety degrees and cool nights.
 It is a vast and open landscape and is sparsely populated with an economy focused on agriculture.